Aagaaz Theatre Trust

 Aagaaz is the Urdu word for ‘beginnings’.

-We have taken our work to 10 cities across the country and have performed/are performing in prestigious festivals such as Gender Bender 2016, Saharanpur Pustak Mela 2016, The Old World Theatre Festival 2018, META 2019 (we won the Special Jury Award), The Hindu Metroplus 2019, Equal Festival at Ranga Shankara 2019, Ranga Shankara Theatre Festival 2019, Serendipity Arts Festival 2019.
+At the core of our work is Aagaaz’s repertory, composed of 11 young actors from Hazrat Nizamuddin Basti who are arts practitioners, theatre makers, and facilitators.
+The repertory has taken our work to 10 cities across the country and have performed/are performing in prestigious festivals such as Gender Bender 2016, Saharanpur Pustak Mela 2016, The Old World Theatre Festival 2018, META 2019 (we won the Special Jury Award), The Hindu Metroplus 2019, Equal Festival at Ranga Shankara 2019, Ranga Shankara Theatre Festival 2019, and Serendipity Arts Festival 2019.

 What we do